‘Disappointing news’ as many savers warned they may not benefit from rate rise

 However only 10 of more than 100 providers in the savings market have so far announced how their products are changing as a result, according to moneyfacts.co.uk.

-Some have passed on the full 0.25% increase, albeit after August 28, while some major lenders have either partially applied the rise or only applied it on a few account types.
+Some have passed on the full 0.25 percentage point increase, albeit after August 28, while some major lenders have either partially applied the rise or only applied it on a few account types.

-“It will be disappointing news for many savers to know that they may not benefit from the full 0.25% base rate rise,” said Rachel Springall, a finance expert from the site.
+Rachel Springall, a finance expert from the site, said it would be “disappointing news for many savers” that they may not benefit from the full rate rise.

-“It is a real shame, and just demonstrates why savers should think about switching and not hold their breath for a rate rise on their account.”
+“It is a real shame, and just demonstrates why savers should think about switching and not hold their breath for a rate rise on their account,” she said.

 The interest rate rise came as a blow to millions of mortgage borrowers on variable rate deals, with a quarter-point rise adding around £16 a month and £190 a year to the average mortgage.